The Power of Story

 Randy replied, “Man, whatever you decide, just know that either way I’m with you, Bob.”

 The lesson of this story was that Randy loved Bob.
 He saw a need and did something about it.
 Randy just didn’t say he was with Bob.
 He was actually present with him.
-Love is more about presence than about undertaking a project.
+Love is about presence and action.
 Love does.

 When I put down the book after reading that chapter, I had tears in my eyes.
 I yearned to experience a closer relationship with God.
 I felt a renewed energy to refocus my life and truly love the people around me with my presence and actions.